Meti0X7CB/FrostedGlass/README.md

 ### Optional

-You can also download the .zip file to if you want to bundle the plugin in your skin.
+You can also download the .zip file if you want to bundle the plugin in your skin.

 ## Note
 This project is the work of [TheAzack9](https://github.com/TheAzack9) with the modification for Win 11 style support added by [khanhas](https://github.com/khanhas).